beothorn/presentationHeroesGuideToDevTools/static/README.md

 I has the advantage of being a powerfull REPL, with lots of powerful features, flexible and being the very thing your users have to use your system.

-## Surprise, we're in a browser
+## Surprise, this is the demo

 For example, here we are, right now inside a browser.
 And I'll demonstrate to you that with some preparation, it can give you an edge when you need to investigate that nasty bug.

-First let me show you that chrome can show you
+There is a toy system running in the background with a persisted state.

+The forms on the slides are really calling the server and making changes.

+There is also an extension that is injecting code and adding extra elements to our slides.

 ## Let's give ourselves superpowers